-- If I use this, will I decrease my expenses in other direction? (e.g. wifi versus cell-phone)
+- If I use this, will I decrease my expenses in another direction? (e.g. wifi versus cell phone)

-- Less in the intellectual way.
+- Less in an intellectual way.
 I don’t even know what this means!
 Does this mean that I should stop learning?
-That is like saying “give up life” as that’s the main purpose of (my) life.
-If it means simplify, focus and prioritize we have a discussion.
-Not an easy one, but we can discuss about it and let’s see what I could do better:
+That is like saying “give up life” as that’s the primary purpose of (my) life.
+If it means simplifying, focusing and prioritizing, we have a discussion.
+Not an easy one, but we can discuss it and let’s see what I could do better:

 - Focus: I have 1-2-3-4-5…-gazillion things to do.
-But doing this one thing I am actually working on at this right moment well should be my only focus for now.
-As soon as I’m done, I can throw my mind out there and win other territories but I won’t forget the now.
+But doing this one thing I am working on right now should be my only focus.
+I can throw my mind out there and win other territories as soon as I’m done, but I won’t forget the now.
 The now is all that matters … now.

-- Prioritization: ah this one is a bummer.
+- Prioritization: ah, this one is a bummer.
 I want to become a neuroscientist one day.
-And of course, writing was always one of my passions.
-Oh and I would totally love to paint.
-And design websites, that’s pretty much like painting.
-Let’s not forget about studying more business and I love sports.
+And, of course, writing was always one of my passions.
+Oh, and I would totally love to paint.
+And designing websites that are pretty much like painting.
+Let’s not forget about studying more business, and I love sports.
 I have to do sports, learn about them, love them and find everything there is about them.
-I have a bad shoulder, let’s become a specialist in the acromioclavicular joint and find a fix.
+I have a terrible shoulder; let’s become a specialist in the acromioclavicular joint and find a fix.
 And I could go on forever.
-To get rid of all these things, I developed a time management schedule, otherwise I’d still be reading about the AC joint above at this right moment.
+To get rid of all these things, I developed a time management schedule, otherwise, I’d still be reading about the AC joint above at this right moment.
 But in the end, the main objective should be clear and specific, and prioritized targets should be taken out of it.

 “What character attribute do you like least about yourself?

-If you want to have a clue about what he’s doing, check out the photos below.
-And yes, this whole post was mostly to introduce him to you 🙂
+Check out the photos below if you want to know what he’s doing.
+And yes, this whole post was mainly to introduce him to you 🙂